 Deborah Clubb, then a young reporter in her fifth year at The Commercial Appeal, wearied of covering events honoring only men.
 Where was the comparable celebration for women?

 Deborah took her idea for a sparkling awards dinner that would celebrate women’s work to Network, a Memphis organization devoted to connecting working women.
 With $1,000 pledged by Network to back the project, Deborah met with expert community organizer Jeanne Dreifus from the Memphis State Women’s Task Force to share ideas of what might work and who could help.
-They gathered a group of about a dozen, including women from Network and several who had staged the Women in Community history series that was presented at the public library under a Radcliffe College grant in 1981.
+Judy Card‘s office at the Memphis Public Library became the construction zone.

-This year, Women of Achievement for the 33rd time has called remarkable women to the stage to be cheered as their stories were told.
-Once again, each was given a custom-designed glazed plate by Memphis potter Katie Dann, daughter of Mimi Dann, who shaped, glazed, and fired the special plates for over 25 years.
-Each honoree also received a copy of the essay recounting her achievement.
+This year, Women of Achievement for the 35th time will call remarkable women to the stage to be cheered as their stories are told.
+Once again, each will be given a custom-designed glazed plate by Memphis potter Katie Dann, daughter of Mimi Dann, who shaped, glazed, and fired the special plates for our first 25 years.
+Each honoree will also receive a copy of the essay recounting her achievement.

-In three decades the coalition of as many as 235 different and diverse organizations has spotlighted over 185 individuals and two groups.
+Since March 1984, the coalition of as many as 35 different and diverse organizations has honored over 247 individuals and two groups.
 The coalition solicits nominations from across the community in the areas of Initiative, Heroism, Determination, Courage, Vision and Steadfastness as well as for women from the past, Heritage.
+Then Women of Achievement members form seven committees to review nominations and select three finalists for each category.
+From those, category chairpersons and officers make final selections of honorees to be saluted in March.

-In addition to Jeanne and Deborah, the original steering committee that founded Women of Achievement included Beverly Booth Owen, Judy Card, Berkley Davis, Isha Echols, Judy Higbee, Patricia Howard, Mina Johnson, Happy Jones, Shirley Lupfer, Linda Pelts, Jane Sorin, Judy Wimmer and Carol Lynn Yellin.
+In addition to Jeanne, Judy, and Deborah, the original steering committee that founded Women of Achievement included Beverly Booth Owen, Berkley Davis, Isha Echols, Judy Higbee, Patricia Howard, Mina Johnson, Happy Jones, Shirley Lupfer, Linda Pelts, Jane Sorin, Judy Wimmer and Carol Lynn Yellin.

 Women of Achievement organization members and individual members reflect a diverse spectrum of Memphis women in races, religions, ages and interests.
 The list of award recipients each year reflects that same diversity.